Revised: November 18, 2015

 - Plans for data sharing

-*Proposed third-party support: A letter notifying the NHLBI about any proposed third-party support and the estimated commitment level should be submitted by the PI at the same time as the $500K letter of request.
+*Proposed third-party support: A letter notifying the NHLBI about any proposed third-party support, the estimated commitment level, and possible contingency plans in the event that the third-party support is terminated during the research project should be submitted by the PI at the same time as the $500K letter of request.
 This letter is non-binding and is for planning purposes only.
 If the NHLBI decides to fund the application, prior to the Notice of Award the NHLBI will request that the grant applicant’s Authorized Organization Representative (AOR) submit a formal Third-Party Contribution Agreement signed by the third-party’s AOR.
 In addition, NHLBI funding of an application with third-party support may be contingent on securing co-funding from those sources.

 Criteria for NHLBI Decision